 Early feminized marijuana seeds usually were made with two female marijuana plants, one of which had been identified as having hermaphrodite tendencies, i.e. prone to produce male marijuana flowers when it was stressed.
 The intersexual-prone marijuana plant would be stressed with light cycle interruption or pruning and encouraged to produce male marijuana flowers, the pollen from which would be applied to the ‘true’ female (i.e. a plant that did not easily display intersexuality when stressed).
 The downside of this method was that the female marijuana ‘pollen donors’ were individuals which had quite a strong tendency to turn intersexual, and that this tendency was very likely to be inherited by the feminized seeds produced in this way.

-Using different forms of silver (read how to make feminized marijuana seeds with colloidal silver here), female marijuana plants with a very minor tendency to turn intersexual – plants that would stay female even in harsh, irregular, stressful conditions – could be forced to produce male marijuana flowers.
+Using different forms of silver, female marijuana plants with a very minor tendency to turn intersexual – plants that would stay female even in harsh, irregular, stressful conditions – could be forced to produce male marijuana flowers.
 This means that their offspring have no more tendency that a normal female marijuana plant to turn intersexual.
 The feminized strains sold by I Love Growing Marijuana are produced in this way.
 In short, intersexuality is a fundamental part of the marijuana genome.
 Each individual marijuana plant simply has a greater or lesser tendency to turn hermaphrodite, in response to different conditions.
 In addition, the marijuana plants used to make feminized marijuana seeds are definitely not genetically modified!
 No genes are added or removed.
 If anything, the parent marijuana plants are physically modified through the use of silver and the seeds are produced in the usual way, through pollination.

 Will all plants grown from feminized marijuana seeds be female?